2025 Boundary Waters Policy & Legislative Updates

 STATE

-Senator Grant Hauschild (MN-DFL-3) is a Minnesota State Senator that represents most of the “Arrowhead Region” of Minnesota, including the area where Twin Metals has proposed its mine.
-Senator Hauschild has also been outspoken about his support for mineral development in Minnesota, including the Twin Metals project.
-Most recently, Senator Hauschild introduced:
+Senator Grant Hauschild (MN-DFL-3) is a Minnesota State Senator who represents most of the “Arrowhead Region” of Minnesota, including the area where Twin Metals has proposed its mine.
+Senator Hauschild has also been outspoken about his support for mineral development in Minnesota, including the Twin Metals project, as well as major reform to environmental permitting.

-SF 570, a companion bill to HF 8, would truncate the timeline for Wetland Conservation Act decisions by local governments, turn oversight of Pollution Control Agency permits to the commissioner if the approval process exceeds 90-150 days, and restrict citizen petitions to the county the project is located in.
+SF 570, a companion bill to HF 8, would truncate the timeline for Wetland Conservation Act decisions by local governments, turn oversight of Pollution Control Agency permits to the commissioner if the approval process exceeds 90-150 days, and restrict citizen petitions to the county in which the project is located.

 *Senator Hauschild also wrote a letter to President Trump, along with state Representative Roger Skraba, urging the reversal of the 20-year moratorium.